mulderp/gnucap_book/gnucap-getting-started.md

 # Simulator modes

+A Gnucap analysis is setup and controlled by commands.
+The commands can be entered either in interactive or batch simulation mode.
+Also, there exists Gnucap plugins that allow you run a Gnucap analysis from an external program such as Qucs or gEda.

-You can start Gnucap in interactive or batch mode.
-For small simulations and learning purposes the interactive mode can be helpful.
-It allows you to "build" a netlist manually with typine nodes and voltage/current sources.
+The interactive mode is good for small simulations and learning purposes the interactive mode can be helpful.
+It allows you to "build" a netlist manually by defining nodes and voltage/current sources line by line.

-For larger circuits and simulations the batch mode can be interesting.
+For larger circuits and simulations, you can prepare your simulation in a ckt or spice file.
+And then call the batch mode.

-An analysis is setup and controlled with commands.
-We first will look at the most important commands with the help of the interactive mode.
+In this chapter, we will look at the most important commands with the help of the interactive mode.
 This should give you a feeling on how to capture a netlist (a schemaitc), setup an analysis, run a simulation and capture its output.

 Besides different modes for simulations, Gnucap also support different formats for defining netlists.
 This will be discussed below in the Verilog part of the chapter.

 Let`s now look the interactive mode.